jduncan-rva/jduncan_io/content/blog/migrating_to_hugo.md

   - automation

 # post type
-type: post
+type: featured
 ---

 My personal blog/writing platform has lived in a lot of places over the years.
 My dedication to contributing to it tends to come in spurts.
 It's lived on a lot of platforms over the years.
-Most recently it's been hosted on [https://medium.com/@jamieeduncan](Medium).
-I decided to migrate from Medium for a [https://nomedium.dev/](host of reasons) this post isn't going into and back to my own blog.
-I landed on using [https://gohugo.io/](Hugo) and hosting it on [https://www.netlify.com/](Netlify).
+Most recently it's been hosted on [Medium](https://medium.com/@jamieeduncan).
+I decided to migrate from Medium for a [hosts of reasons](https://nomedium.dev/) this post isn't going into and back to my own blog.
+I landed on using [Hugo](https://gohugo.io/) and hosting it on [Netlify](https://www.netlify.com/).

 My primary goal was to take some of my favorite posts from Medium and re-publish them on my new Hugo-powered blog.